About the Wage Credit Scheme

 The Government has introduced the Wage Credit Scheme to help businesses which may face rising wage costs in a tight labour market.
-This will allow businesses to free up resources to make investments in productivity and to share the savings with their employees.
+Wage Credit Scheme payouts will allow businesses to free up resources to make investments in productivity and to share the productivity gains with their employees.

-The Government will co-fund 40% of wage increases given to Singaporean employees earning a gross monthly wage of up to $4,000 during the three-year period (2013-2015).
+Over the period 2013 to 2015, the Government will co-fund 40% of wage increases given to Singaporean employees earning a gross monthly wage of $4,000 and below.

 - If the gross monthly wage is further increased by $300 in 2014 and another $100 in 2015, the Government will co-fund 40% of the further wage increases, i.e. total wage increase of $500 and $600 in 2014 and 2015 respectively, over 2012.

 - At the end of three years, the employer would have paid a total of $15,600 more in wages to the employee and the Government would have co-funded $6,240.

 Wage Credit for 2013 = 40% x $200 x 12 months = $960

 Wage Credit for 2014 = 40% x ($200 + $300) x 12 months = $2,400

 Wage Credit for 2015 = 40% x ($200 + $300 + $100) x 12 months = $2,880

 Total Wage Credit = $960 + $2,400 + $2,880 = $6,240